Massey Ferguson: Massey Manufacturing Co.

+A. Harris, Son & Company

+1857 marked the purchase of a foundry by Alanson Harris near Beamsville, Ontario which he put to use for the creation of farm implements.
+Beginning machinery types included hand rakes and pitch forks.

+In 1863, he welcomed his son John into the business, thus forming the business name, A. Harris, Son & Company.

+In 1871, John Harris acquired the rights to the Kirby mower and the Dodge rake for distribution in Canada from the D.M.
+Osborne and Company of Auburn, NY.

+A move to Brantford took place in 1872, and the company's marketing reach spread beyond Ontario to the western Canadian provinces.

 Massey-Harris Limited

 In 1891, the Massey Manufacturing Co. merged with A. Harris, Son and Company to form Massey-Harris Limited, which became the largest agricultural equipment maker in the British Empire.
 Massey-Harris made threshing machines and reapers, as well as safety bicycles, introducing a shaft-driven model in 1898.
 In 1910, Massey-Harris acquired the Johnston Harvester Company of Batavia, New York, making it one of Canada's first multinational firms.

 Hart Massey's sons Charles, Walter, Chester and Fred became closely involved in the business and eventually took over its operations.
 They were the last generation of Masseys to run Massey-Harris.
 President Vincent Massey left to become a minister in the Mackenzie King government.
 In 1927, an unsolicited takeover offer from an unnamed US purchaser precipitated a power struggle for control of the firm.
 The US bid was turned down, and control remained in Canadian hands with the sale of the Massey's stock for CA$8 million to Thomas Bradshaw and J.H.
 Gundy of Toronto.
 Members of the family accomplished other things in business.
 Vincent Massey later became Governor General of Canada.
 Raymond Massey became a noted actor in American films.
 The Massey family used its fortune to improve the city of Toronto and many institutions including the University of Guelph, University of Toronto, Upper Canada College, Crescent School, Appleby College, Massey Hall, and Metropolitan United Church were partially financed by the Masseys.

 The company's early tractor models included the 20 horsepower Massey-Harris GP 15/22 (1930–36), 25 horsepower 'Massey-Harris Pacemaker' (1936–1939), 35 horsepower Model 101 (1938–1942), Massey-Harris Pony, Model 20, Model 81, and Model 744.